-..:: Golden Words
+..::

-of Wisdom ::..
+Golden Words of Wisdom

-Siddiq al-Akbar Radi Allahu Ta'ala Anhu
+Siddiq al-Akbar (Radi Allahu Ta'ala Anhu)

 -

-Two and a half dirham from a hundred is the Zakah
+Two and a half

-(poor tax) belonging to the poor amongst the people
+dirham from a hundred is the Zakah (poor tax) belonging to the poor amongst

-give their entire wealth to charity.
+entire wealth to charity.

 -

-for to give charity happily is a sign of acceptance.
+charity with humbleness towards the poor for to give charity happily is a

 -

-Wealth cannot be gained by simply wishing for it,
+Wealth cannot be

-nor is youth gained by dyeing or coloring one’s
+gained by simply wishing for it, nor is youth gained by dyeing or coloring

-hair, neither can one gain health without
+one’s hair, neither can one gain health without medication.

 -

-Justice and fairness is good, nay it is better.
+fairness is good, nay it is better.

 -

-It
+It is necessary

-is necessary to ask forgiveness for one’s sins, nay
+to ask forgiveness for one’s sins, nay it is absolutely necessary.

 -

-not bury me in new clothes.
-The rights of the living
+in new clothes.
+The rights of the living and needy is greater upon it.

 -

-Keep your mouths closed from complaints and
+Keep your mouths

-vulgarity.
-By keeping your mouths closed one obtains
+closed from complaints and vulgarity.
+By keeping your mouths closed one

-solitude.
+obtains solitude.

 -

-Strange are the passing of time yet stranger are the
+passing of time yet stranger are the conditions of wanton carelessness (i.e.

-remembrance of the Supreme Creator SubHanuhu wa
+In remembrance of the Supreme Creator SubHanuhu wa Ta'ala)

 -

-Adopt abstention, for abstention is profitable and
+abstention, for abstention is profitable and do good deeds, for good deeds

-the court of Allah SubHanuhu wa Ta'ala.
+are highly accepted in the court of Allah SubHanuhu wa Ta'ala.

 -